-I am a Senior Lecturer in Religious Studies and the Director FASSTEST (FASS Teaching Excellence and Scholarship of Teaching), the Centre for Scholarship and Innovation of the Open University's Faculty of Arts and Social Sciences.
+I am a Senior Lecturer in Religious Studies and the Director of FASSTEST (FASS Teaching Excellence and Scholarship of Teaching), the Centre for Scholarship and Innovation of the Open University's Faculty of Arts and Social Sciences.

 I studied Protestant Theology and English Language and Literature at Heidelberg University in Germany and got ‘hooked’ on Religious Studies when I spent a semester as a visiting student at the University of Stirling.
 I completed my post-graduate studies, including an MA in 'Religion, Culture and Society' and a PhD in Religious Studies, at Lancaster University.
 I joined the Open University's Arts Faculty as a lecturer in Religious Studies at Walton Hall in 2009, but can also draw on 16 years of experience of working as an Associate Lecturer in the North West of England.
 Previous employment include my role as Research Associate at the Department of Applied Social Science at Lancaster University.
 I have also been a Visiting Lecturer at the Department of Theology and Religious Studies at the University of Chester and a Visiting Fellow at the University of Turin, Italy.

-Together with my colleague Graham Harvey, I have acted as academic consultant on the BBC/ OU co-produced TV series ‘Divine Women’, first broadcast on BBC 2 in April 2012.
+Together with my colleague Graham Harvey, I acted as academic consultant on the BBC/ OU co-produced TV series ‘Divine Women’, first broadcast on BBC 2 in April 2012.
 I am also book reviews editor of the journal Culture and Religion.

 Tel: 01908 654710